 - TradeStation: Provides electronic order execution across multiple asset classes.
 Trading from charts and live P&L portfolio management.

-- Quantopian: Quantopian is actually a Hedge Fund which provides this web based Algo Trading platform which can be used for coding, backtesting, paper trading and live trading your algorithm.
-In addition it provides an amazing Research Platform with flexible data access and custom plotting in IPython notebook.
+- Quantopian: Quantopian is actually a Hedge Fund which provides this web-based Algo Trading platform which can be used for coding, backtesting, paper trading and live trading your algorithm.
+In addition, it provides an amazing Research Platform with flexible data access and custom plotting in IPython notebook.
 Currently provides US equities data.

 Institutional Backtesting Software

 - Deltix: Supports equities, options, futures, currencies, baskets and custom synthetic instruments.
-Provides an open and flexible architecture which allows seamless and robust integration with multiple data feeds (e.g. Bloomberg, Thomson/Reuters etc.) Widely used by quant funds, proprietary trading firms etc. Not often utilized by retail traders as the software licenses are out of budget.
+Provides an open and flexible architecture which allows seamless and robust integration with multiple data feeds (e.g. Bloomberg, Thomson/Reuters etc.) Widely used by quant funds, proprietary trading firms etc. Not often utilized by retail traders as the software licenses are out of their budget.

 - Quanthouse: Like Deltix, Quanthouse is also mostly used by institutions due to high licensing costs.
 Provides an all-in-one solution for data collection, strategy development, historical backtesting and live execution across instruments and portfolios.